sinch/ios-proximity-tutorial/readme.md

 		end

-After you've finished editing the PodFile, use the cd command in terminal to navigate to your project and then use the command ```pod install``` to add the finishing touches.
-From now on you will be required to use the .xcworkspaces file to finish your project instead of the .xcodeproj file.
+After you've finished editing the PodFile be sure to save it and then use the cd command in terminal to navigate to your project and then use the command ```pod install``` to add the finishing touches.
+Installing the pods could take some time, so be patient.
+From now on you will be required to use the .xcworkspaces file to finish your project instead of the .xcodeproj file, make sure to switch over now.

 If you do go down the road of adding the files by importing the frameworks then when you add Sinch to the project you will need to make some modifications to the linker tags.
 Check out the other guides on [Sinch](www.sinch.com) to get the full instructions on how to go about this.